semtim/SLSN-bol/README.md

 `PTF12dam+superbol` directory is devoted to comparison our bolometric light curve for superluminous supernova PTF12dam, pseudobolometric and obtained by superbol package (https://github.com/mnicholl/superbol). `PTF12dam+superbol/bb_compare_superbol.py` draws figures of luminosity depending on time obtained by different models. `PTF12dam+superbol/PTF12dam figures/` contains resulting figures.

-In order to demonstrate that the approximation of multicolor light curves by common GPs, which are applied to each filter independently, is not applicable in our problem, we build a figure (`gp1d_compare.py`) for one of the SLSNe, which shows both results of approximations obtained by one-dimensional GPs and vector GPs.
+In order to demonstrate that the approximation of multicolor light curves by common GPs, which are applied to each filter independently, is not applicable in our problem, we build a figure (`gp1d_compare.py`) for one of the SLSNe, which shows results of approximations obtained by one-dimensional GPs and vector GPs.